How authority can improve your online marketing strategy

 You already know that authority is one of Cialdini’s persuasion principles.
 We previously showed you how to use social proof and scarcity for business improvement.
 We will now further explain three examples mentioned by Cialdini to show you how to put authority into practice:

-- Use of titles; Such as Founder, CEO or PhD assuming there’s a high level of expertise and knowledge and you know who you’re talking to.
+- Use of titles; Such as Founder, CEO or PhD assuming there’s a high level of expertise and knowledge and you know whom you’re talking to.
 Example: Apple launched their Genius Bar, where you can speak with an Apple expert to get immediate support;

 - Use the right visual design; Wearing a suit, uniform or other forms of clothes are ways that express authority.
 Think about the dentist in the white coat.
 For eCommerce, the suit or uniform of your website is its visual design.
-Therefore, make sure that layout, images, typography and colour match its purpose.
+Therefore, make sure that the layout, images, typography and colour match its purpose.
 Example: adding an About Page including a photo to your website.
 Research shows that a photo results in more trustworthiness;

 - Use of trappings or accessories that add authority; In the offline world, a powerful trapping can be a badge for a policeman.
-This badge therefore makes people respect the person in a suit more.
+This badge, therefore, makes people respect the person in a suit more.
 For your website, you can add a badge in the form of social media or a case study.
 Example: Airbnb added a community centre to their website where customers can discuss problems and ask questions.

 These tools are examples of how you can show your expertise to your customers.
 Remember you have to back up the expertise claim if you want it to be long term.
 If you can’t meet your customer’s expectations, your so-called expertise can backfire and result in disappointment.
 However, when putting your focus on the right areas where your knowledge is already present, your work will pay off!
 See your conversion increase if showing off the right expertise.